Anglo – Nile International Legal Services Ltd

 Desertion-based divorce for foreigners in Egypt

-Desertion-Based Divorce for Foreigners in Egypt — A Practical Legal Guide
+Desertion-based divorce for foreigners in Egypt - A Practical Legal Guide

 What counts as “desertion” under Egyptian family law?

-Jurisdiction & applicable law for international marriages
+Jurisdiction and applicable law for international marriages

 Evidence strategy — proving spousal desertion